tktracker/IntuneDocs/intune/configuration/telecom-expenses-monitor.md

 #### Add the Datalert app to Intune

 The following steps add the Datalert app.
-As an example, iOS is used.
+As an example, iOS/iPadOS is used.
 [Add apps](../apps/apps-add.md) and [use scope tags](../fundamentals/scope-tags.md) have more specific information on these steps.

 1. In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Apps** > **All apps** > **Add**.

 2. Select your **App type**.
-For example, for iOS, select **Store App - iOS**.
+For example, for iOS/iPadOS, select **Store App - iOS/iPadOS**.

 3. In **Search the App Store**, type **Datalert** to find the Datalert app.